-2 Credits (.5 Lecture 1 Lab .5 Shop) 4 hrs/wk (.5 hr Lecture 2 hrs Lab 1.5 hrs Shop) 15 wks

-This is the first of three CNC courses which includes the study of G codes, M codes and a glossary of terms related to CNC.
+2 Credits (.5 Lecture 1 Lab .5 Shop) 4 Hrs/Wk (.5 Hr.
+Lecture 2 Hrs.
+Lab 1.5 Hrs.
+Shop) 15 wks This is the first of three CNC courses which includes the study of G codes, M codes and a glossary of terms related to CNC.
 Students will write four CNC programs using manual programming, which will be used in MTT 124 Applied Computer Numerical Control.
-CNC machine operation and setup will also be covered during this class.
-Prerequisites: MTT 111, 112, or Faculty approval
+CNC during this class.
+Prerequisites: MTT 111, 112, or Faculty approval.